-Using the draft () method, you can speed things up by converting RGB images to L, and resize images to 1/2, 1/4 or 1/8 of their original size while loading them.
-The draft () method also configures the JPEG decoder to trade some quality for speed.
+Using the draft() method, you can speed things up by converting RGB images to L, and resize images to 1/2, 1/4 or 1/8 of their original size while loading them.
+The draft() method also configures the JPEG decoder to trade some quality for speed.

-The open() method sets the following info properties:
+The open () method may set the following info properties if available: